 Below we’ve curated the best performing and most featured pack standalone watches for you.
 Our top picks include the Apple Watch Series 6, Samsung Galaxy Watch 3, and the Fossil Gen 5.
-We have more unique picks on this list, so keep on scrolling to find out more.
+We have more unique picks on this list, so keep scrolling to find out more.

 Best Standalone Smartwatches